syncfusion-content/extension-docs/Extension/NETMAUI-Extension/Visual-Studio/download-and-installation.md

 7. After the installation is complete, open the Visual Studio.

-8. You can utilize the Syncfusion extensions under the **Extensions** menu in Visual Studio
+8. You can utilize the Syncfusion<sup style="font-size:70%">&reg;</sup>  extensions under the **Extensions** menu in Visual Studio

      ![SyncfusionMenu](images/MenuExtensions.png)

 ## Install from the Visual Studio Marketplace

-The following steps illustrate how to download and install the Syncfusion .NET MAUI extension from the Visual Studio Marketplace.
+The following steps illustrate how to download and install the Syncfusion<sup style="font-size:70%">&reg;</sup>  .NET MAUI extension from the Visual Studio Marketplace.

-1. Download the Syncfusion .NET MAUI Extensions from the below Visual Studio Marketplace.
+1. Download the Syncfusion<sup style="font-size:70%">&reg;</sup>  .NET MAUI Extensions from the below Visual Studio Marketplace.

    [Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=SyncfusionInc.MAUIVSExtension)